collapsed-stacks/startups/questions/9761/category-name-for-a-company-like-dollar-shave-club-or-warby-parker.md

 - posted by: [Desmond](https://stackexchange.com/users/1761262/desmond) on 2016-07-25
 - score: 1

-<p>At its core, DSC is a subscription-based business.
-But more specifically, it could be categorized under the subscription box model.</p>
+At its core, DSC is a subscription-based business.
+But more specifically, it could be categorized under the subscription box model.